Ascarosepion mestus: Anatomy

 Cuttlefish generally share many similar anatomical structures and it can be hard to distinguish between different species in certain situations.
 Generally, cuttlefish can be diagnosed posthumously based on mantle shape and the structure of their tentacular clubs, which remain concealed in life.
 All cephalopods have a similar basic anatomical plan.
 Structures include a set of limbs that diverge from the head in a ring around the mouth.
 Major body parts such as reproductive systems, digestive organs and the gills are contained in the mantle (a muscular bag) at the posterior portion of the animal.

 Cuttlefish including A. mestus differ from octopuses as they have an additional pair of limbs that octopuses lack.
 These limbs are known as feeding tentacles.
 These tentacles are found between arms three and four.
 The feeding tentacles are typically used to capture prey by rapid extension.
 They are further differentiated by having a rigid body supported by a cuttlebone; this mantle is distinct, whereas in octopuses the head and mantle surface have fused together.

 Ascarosepion mestus is commonly referred to as the red cuttlefish.
 When undisturbed it is typically recognized by its red colouration and two dark spots on the posterior of the animal.

 A photo of A. mestus swimming.

-A. mestus can see contrast between stripes in the what is called the polarizing drum.
+A. mestus can see contrast between stripes in what is called the polarizing drum.